 IAS 32 Financial Instruments: Presentation

-Amendment to IAS 32 amendment provides clarification on the application of offsetting rules.
+Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
-Management is assessing the impact of adoption of this standard on the Company.
+The Company does not expect any effect on the Company's financial statements.